ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/dex-design-best-practice/index.md

 ---

 Since the launch of Uniswap in 2018, there have been hundreds of decentralized exchanges launched across dozens of different chains.
-Many of these have introduced new elements or added their own twist, but the interface has remained generally the same.
+Many of these introduced new elements or added their own twist, but the interface has remained generally the same.

 One reason for this is [Jakob’s Law](https://lawsofux.com/jakobs-law/):